 Because deciphering the Americans with Disabilities Act can be complicated, this course takes an in-depth look at the ADA.
+You will learn and understand the finer points of what the ADA is, what it means, and the history and purpose of the act.
+Focusing on the “Public Accommodations” title of the act, the course will explore how the ADA affects the plumbing industry and products.
 The course will take a deeper look at rules and requirements for drinking fountains and sinks and move into ADA-approved plumbing solutions for long-term care facilities and homes for the aging-in-place community.

+The prevalence of lead in drinking water isn’t an isolated issue.
 This course takes a deep dive into the dangers of lead and the harmful effects of consuming lead in drinking water, and answers basic questions about why lead is dangerous, how it got into our drinking water, where it is found and who is at risk.
+The course further reviews water regulations and discusses strategies to protect against this ubiquitous toxin, as well as developing approaches to proactively reduce lead contamination with the use of filtered water delivery units.

 Learn how kitchen sinks have evolved throughout the years.
-An analysis of how lifestyle design trends, technology and resource availability have influenced the size, shape and material of the modern-day sink.
-Explore the endless possibilities of designing your own custom sink.
-Find out how stainless steel can be easily integrated into residential and commercial kitchens.
+This course analyzes how lifestyle design trends, technology and resource availability have influenced the size, shape and material of the modern-day sink.
+You will explore the endless possibilities of designing your own custom sink and find out how stainless steel can be easily integrated into residential and commercial kitchens.

 In the pursuit of increasing sustainability efforts for a positive impact on the environment, more bottle filling stations are being put into building design specifications.
 Learn how bottle filling stations help to conserve energy, while encouraging the use of reusable bottles to minimize disposable plastic bottle waste in the environment.